 An hour later, with permit in hand, we started the nearly 18 mile hike up to Golden Bear Lake.
 This is a long day, and could easily be split into 2 days by staying around Vidette Meadow for the night, then continuing up.
 We didn’t have time to do that and, you know, gotta keep the Berserker Lifestyle alive and well in these modern times.
 Somehow we made close to 3 mph on that uphill grind.
 Moral of the story: when you want to move fast, grab a buddy who has thru hiked the PCT, even if he gives some excuse about being out of shape!

 After a few miles, someone alerted us of an upcoming photo op.
 A bear was ahead, snacking on some berries along the hillside.
-A few minutes later I nearly walked into him!
-He had moved down into a bush, right at the edge of the trail and I startled him as we came around the corner.
+A few minutes later I nearly walked directly into it!
+He/she/they (I’ll abstain from gendering the bear) had moved down into a bush, right at the edge of the trail and I startled him as we came around the corner.
 All of a sudden, a big commotion about 4 feet away, and then… bear up on a rock, right in our face.
 We backed away… “hey bear, heeeyyyy bear…”.
 Click!
-Got his portrait just as he ducked back into the bush.
+Got his portrait just as it ducked back into the bush.
 A little close for comfort, but they generally don’t want anything to do with us humans.

 After a productive afternoon, we reached the point where the fabled spur trail heads up to Golden Bear Lake.
 That trail remains a mystery.
 We saw zero traces of it, so we tramped off trail, moving uphill while keeping the creek within ear shot.
 We saw very faint traces of a trail a few times, sometimes it would be more obvious, then become covered in rocks.
 The good news is, the lake was easy to find just by staying near the creek.
 It was beautiful up there.
 We were treated to an evening of dramatic views.
 Clouds were blowing up from the valley all evening and swirling around the jagged ridges that form Center Basin.
 That night got cold enough that everything froze, including someone’s water filter.
 Luckily I kept mine in the tent with me 🙂